Murray the K: Family and death

 He was married six times and had three sons, Peter (Altschuler), Jeff and Keith.
 His first wife, Anna May, died in childbirth.
-He was married to his second, Toni, for three years; his third, Beverly, for three months; his fourth, Claire, for about nine years in the 1950s; his fifth, Jackie Hayes (called "Jackie the K"), from January 1960 until September 1978; and finally, his sixth, actress Jackie Zeman for just one year, although they were together for seven years before marrying.
+He was married to his second, Toni, for three years; his third, Beverly, for three months; his fourth, Claire, for about nine years in the 1950s; his fifth, Jackie Hayes (called "Jackie the K"), from January 1960 until September 1978; and finally, his sixth, actress Jackie Zeman, for just one year, although they were together for seven years before marrying.

 Kaufman died of cancer a week after his 60th birthday on February 21, 1982.

 Legacy

 He shares writing credit with his mother and Bobby Darin for Darin's breakout song, "Splish Splash".

 Beginning in 1960, Kaufman's rock 'n' roll shows at the Brooklyn Paramount theater (as co-host with Clay Cole), Manhattan's Academy of Music theater on 14th Street and, predominantly, the Brooklyn Fox theater provided an inter-racial environment in which the performers and the audiences both thrived.
 The week-long, three-shows-a-day presentations continued throughout the most explosive periods of civil rights unrest in the mid-'60s, culminating in Kaufman's final show at the Brooklyn Fox Theater with a line-up that included The Who and Cream in their American debuts.

 Murray was the author of a 1966 book, Murray the K Tells It Like It Is, Baby.

 Kaufman was program director and primetime evening DJ on the nation's first FM rock station WOR-FM, changing the way in which radio listeners heard rock music.
-During the short run of progressive rock programming – the station switched to an oldies format within the first year – listeners would have been able to hear the full, album versions of songs like Like A Rolling Stone and Society's Child which were either played in shorter versions on AM radio or not played at all.
+During the short run of progressive rock programming – the station switched to an oldies format within the first year – listeners would have been able to hear the full, album versions of songs including "Like A Rolling Stone" and "Society's Child" which were either played in shorter versions on AM radio or not played at all.

 He is mentioned in the 1980 Ramones song "Do You Remember Rock 'n' Roll Radio?" as well as "Who Will Save Rock 'n' Roll" by the Dictators.
 He is also mentioned in "Life Is a Rock (But the Radio Rolled Me)" by Reunion.

 A recording of Murray the K introducing the band Devo appears on their live compilation DEVO Live: The Mongoloid Years.

 Murray the K introduced Bruce Springsteen and the E Street Band as the band took the stage on November 4, 1976 in New York City.

-He is mentioned in the episode "My Fair David" of the Eighties' detective show Moonlighting when "Maddie Hayes" (Cybill Shepherd) accuses "David Addison" (Bruce Willis) of giving their employees a bad example because he behaves like "Murray The K".

 He was inducted into the National Radio Hall of Fame in 1997.

-Yo La Tengo frontman Ira Kaplan DJs under the name "Ira the K" for WFMU Jersey City, New Jersey.